rainbowschubert/Palmer-Penguins-Analysis/README.md

 This is an analysis of the famous Palmer penguins dataset.
 In the report, we look for patterns in the data and construct a machine learning model that predicts a penguin's species based on other factors (flipper length, height, weight, etc.).
+All code snippets and visualizations are included.